 - Select a juice that isn’t pasteurised.
 Cold-pressed juice hasn’t been damaged by heat, so it contains three to five times the nutrient content of pasteurised juices.

 - Some juices are high in sugar, especially if they have added sugar or are predominantly made with fruit.
-Make sure you select a juice or make a juice that primarily consists of vegetables and is ideally organic to avoid any nasties.
+Make sure you select a juice or make a juice that primarily consists of vegetables.

-- Some store-bought juices have other preservatives added as well as sugar.
-The common preservatives used in fruit and vegetable juices include sodium benzoate, potassium sorbate, and sulfur dioxide.
-It’s best to opt for a natural juice if possible.
+- Some store-bought juice drinks have other preservatives added as well as sugar.
+The common preservatives used in fruit and vegetable juice drinks include sodium benzoate, potassium sorbate, and sulphur dioxide.
+It’s best to opt for a 100% fruit or vegetable juice if possible.

-- It’s important to remember, though, that green juices alone don’t replace meals – the juicing process removes the fibre from vegetables and fruit, so you’ll need to also eat fruit and veg as part of a meal or have a smoothie to keep up your fibre intake.
+- It’s important to remember that the juicing process removes most of the fibre from vegetables and fruit, so include fruit and veg as part of a meal and snacks or have a smoothie to keep up your fibre intake.

 Getting your Green Juice On

 You can try making your own juice at home or have cold-pressed juices delivered directly to your doorstep.
 Plenish offer three green juices Plenish Boost: Essential Green Juice, Plenish Fuel: Hard Green Juice and Plenish Lift: Sweet Green Juice, which you can have delivered directly to your door.
 All Plenish Juices are high in vegetable content, “Hard Green Juice” comprises 96% vegetables with just a bit of lime and ginger for taste.
 The “Sweet Green Juice” has 62% vegetable content, and the remaining content is pear and lime.
-All Plenish juice is also cold-pressed with 100% organic produce (some of it is a bit wonky to reduce waste).
+All Plenish juice is also cold-pressed with 100% organic produce.
 We go all out to make sure our juices contain nothing but the finest natural ingredients to help you enjoy their goodness.
 Discover more about juice with our quick guide to juicing.